 The EGEE-III plan about regionalization was to have three tools fully regionalized by the end of the project: the helpdesk, the Nagios-based monitoring and GSTAT [R1].
 The helpdesk, based on GGUS [R2], was already a fully distributed system at the beginning of EGEE-III.
 During the EGEE-III project GGUS has undertaken a transition to replace e-mail-based interfaces with Web services for both import and export operations.
-The SAM-based monitoring infrastructure has been phased out in favour of Nagios.
-The GSTAT tool is presently ready for deployment by those regions willing to test regional/local BDIIs.
+The SAM-based monitoring infrastructure has been phased out by Nagios.
+As to GSTAT, the tool is already ready for deployment for those regions willing to test regional/local BDIIs.
 Currently all regions operate a full project-level top-level BDII, for which a central GSTAT instance at CERN with geographical failover (at INFN CNAF, Italy) is considered to be sufficient.

-The tools which are still based on a central deployment model, and will remain as such for some time during EGI-InSPIRE, are the following.
+The tools which are still based on a central deployment model and will stay as such for some time during EGI-InSPIRE are the following.

 - Messaging infrastructure.
 It is based on a geographically distributed network of message brokers operated at CERN, in Croatia and Greece; - GOCDB [R3].
-During EGEE-III development efforts were undertaken to produce a version of the software that could also be deployed by regions.
+During EGEE-III development efforts were spent to produce a version of the software that could be also deployed by regions.
 At the beginning of EGI-InSPIRE a beta package of the software is ready for testing, and United Kingdom installed an experimental instance of the service. - Regional dashboard.
 Currently the C-COD dashboard [R4] is hosted centrally for the project operations, and regions have their regionalized views (ROD) hosted centrally.
 Both tools are available from the operations portal since January 2009.
 A beta package of the regionalized ROD dashboard software is ready for testing and United Kingdom already installed an experimental instance of the service.
 A demo was organized during COD-22 in January 2010 [R5]. - Accounting portal.
 Code is not ready, but a beta package for installation in the region is under preparation. - Accounting repository.
 Code is not ready.
 Development efforts are part of the EGI-InSPIRE project programme of work. - Availability Calculation Engine (ACE).
 Will be deployed centrally for some time.

-Several new National Grid Initiatives presented their regionalization plans during the Operations Tool Advisory Group meeting that was held in Amsterdam on March 03 2010 [R6].
-Table provides an overall picture of the plans defined at the end of EGEE-III project.
-Cells with bold text indicate that the NGI wishes a central deployment of the tool with a regional "view", providing access to a restricted subset of information relevant to the NGI scope.
+Various nascent National Grid Initiatives exposed their regionalization plans during the Operations Tool Advisory Group meeting that was held in Amsterdam on March 03 2010 [R6].
+Table 2 provides an overall picture of the plans defined at the end of EGEE-III project.
+Cells with bold text indicate that the NGI wishes to deploy a central NGI "view" of the tool, providing access to a restricted subset of information relevant to the NGI scope.
 On the other hand, cells with courier text indicate that the NGI is planning to deploy a fully regionalized instance of the tool running under their own administrative control.
 Finally, cells with plain text indicate that the regionalized tool is "nice to have", but not at top priority in the deployment plans.

-Table 1: Regionalization plans of some nascent National Grid Initiatives.
+Table 2: Regionalization plans of some nascent National Grid Initiatives.